telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 hierarchy, so if you have a base resource class for your application you can define your default authorization policy at that class level, and then override it in derived classes and concrete resource methods as needed.

-Note that for the Roles 3 annotations if multiple annotations are present at the same level , i.e. method/class, then the strictest one takes precedence, consider the following example:
+Note that for the 3 roles annotations, when multiple annotations are present at the same level, i.e. method/class, then the strictest one takes precedence, consider the following example:

 ```java